Qualities of a Good Administrator in Education

 While any planner is better than nothing, paper planners have the advantage over digital tools.
 Why?
 Research has shown time and again that too much screen time can cause developmental delays and damage to a student's brain.
 Increased screen time impacts cognitive function, cortical thickness and dopamine function.
-While typing can be a timesaver, writing by hand helps students with retention, improves composition and creative expression and improves fine motor skill development.
+While typing can be a timesaver, writing by hand helps students with retention, improves composition and creative expression and strengthens fine motor skill development.

 Our Planners Can Help

-Success by Design student planners can help get your students excited for school and encourage them to take their first steps in organization and goal management.
+Success by Design student planners can help get your students excited about school and encourage them to take their first steps in organization and goal management.
 Made from quality materials, our elementary school, middle school and high school semester and year-long planners can reinforce and enrich curricula.